 This quartz cross was found in 1991 at Mission San Luis, a large Spanish mission and Apalachee village located in what is now Tallahassee, Florida.
-This quartz cross was likely made sometime between 1675 and 1704, during the time when the Spanish and Apalachee lived together at Mission San Luis.
+This quartz cross was likely made sometime between 1675 and 1704.
 The cross is carved from a single piece of clear crystal quartz.